 Russians were given the aircraft.

-By 1943 the Handley Page Hampden was beginning to be removed from service and No. 455 Squadron based at Sumburgh were the last squadron to use the type for operations and managed to have
+By 1943 the Handley Page Hampden was beginning to be removed from service and No. 455 Squadron based at Sumburgh were the last squadron to use the type for operations before they received

 By the time production of the Hampden stopped 1,432 of the type had been produced and had also seen service with the Royal Canadian Air Force and Royal Australian Air Force.